 Under O.C.G.A. § 40-6-296(e)(1), no person under 16 years of age can operate or be a passenger on a bicycle without wearing a bicycle helmet.
 The law defines a helmet as a piece of protective headgear that meets or exceeds the impact standards set by the American National Standards Institute (ANSI) or the Snell Memorial Foundation.

 Helmets can prevent serious head injuries.
 Still, they do not provide any protection for the person’s body.
 Even with the proper headgear and clothing, cyclists are susceptible to severe injuries if they are involved in a collision with a motor vehicle.
-Some commonly reported bike accident injuries are:
+This lack of protection puts cyclists at risk for catastrophic injuries, which often require emergency care and immediate medical treatment to address life-altering consequences.

 - Internal organ injuries